 Depending on your needs, additional proxy features such as the sorting option can be absolutely necessary.
 You might need to filter IPs by country, city, provider, mobile carrier or postcode.
 A proxy provider that can offer this should definitely be on top of your list.
 By the way, providers that are selling proxies with unlimited traffic usually can’t offer any filtering options.

 The most popular internet protocols are HTTP, HTTPS, and SOCKS5.
 High-quality proxies should support all these protocols as they are market standard.
 Simple as that.

 If a proxy provider has a dashboard where you can see your usage statistics, change credentials or buy more proxies, it means that you won’t be wasting time contacting and dealing with provider’s customer support.
 Having a dashboard is definitely a plus for any proxy provider.
 Therefore, when evaluating various sellers, we usually pay a lot of attention to this factor.

-What we learned over the years is that sometimes good customer support is more important than price.
+What I’ve learned over the years is that sometimes good customer support is more important than price.
 There is no such a thing as a perfect proxy provider; therefore when problems will arise, you want to be sure that your provider will be there to assist you.
-So, we recommend settling for nothing less than 24/7 customer support.
+So, I recommend settling for nothing less than 24/7 customer support.

 Analyzing the factors mentioned above is only one part of the job.
 The next step is to put proxies into action.

 So, how do we test proxies?
 First, we check the speed.
 We’re using the free FOGLDN Proxy Tester for this task because it allows getting accurate ping times to any website in the world.
 During the test, we’re pinging the nike.com website because this site requires the highest speed from any proxies.
 If speed is something that is important for you, then pay close attention to the results of this test.